-A number of Creighton University School of Pharmacy Doctor of Pharmacy graduates have continued their education in Nebraska-based pharmacy residency programs.
+A number of Creighton University Doctor of Pharmacy graduates have continued their education in Nebraska-based pharmacy residency programs.
 Learn more about their projects and what they are learning.

 Kelly Baxter, PharmD’19, pharmacy resident – Veterans Affairs, Nebraska-Western Iowa Health Care System, Omaha.